Closing in on the Cape: South Africa Offshore Exploration

 Turning the Tide

 Despite mounting protests against their project, Shell and Impact Oil and Gas moved forward with their exploration plans off the Wild Coast.
 The survey ship “Amazon Warrior” began its work on 1 December 2021.14967 The day after the survey began, a coalition of Indigenous people, fishing communities and NGOs filed a court case against the companies and the ministry that had issued the exploration permit.
-Four weeks later, the court granted them a major win, temporarily halting the seismic survey with immediate effect.14969 Eventually, on 1 September 2022, the court completely annulled the exploration right granted to Shell and Impact Oil in 2014.
-It recognized the communities’ constitutional rights to their land and small-scale fishing.14971 Judge President Mbenenge argued that the oil and gas companies had not given Wild Coast communities the possibility to voice their opinion and emphasized that “meaningful consultations consist not in the ticking of a checklist, but in engaging in a […] substantive two-way process aimed at achieving, as far as possible, consensus.”14973 The judge also argued for a precautionary approach to seismic surveys due to the lack of scientific consensus on its effects.14975 The oil and gas companies as well as the Ministry of Mineral Resources and Energy have appealed the decision, but even the court does not expect the appeal to succeed.14977
+On 1 September 2022, the court annulled the exploration right granted to Shell and Impact Oil in 2014.
+It recognized the communities’ constitutional rights to their land and small-scale fishing.14971 Judge President Mbenenge argued that the oil and gas companies had not given Wild Coast communities the possibility to voice their opinion and emphasized that “meaningful consultations consist not in the ticking of a checklist.”14973 The judge also argued for a precautionary approach to seismic surveys due to the lack of scientific consensus on its effects.14975 The oil and gas companies as well as the Ministry of Mineral Resources have appealed the decision.
+The South African Court of Appeal dismissed the appeal in June 2024, but allowed the companies to re-apply for the environmental license as long as they carry out improved public consultations.
+Communities and supporting organizations are considering taking the case to the Constitutional Court as the ruling leaves the door open for oil and gas exploration off the Wild Coast.19558

 The Wild Coast case has shown people across South Africa that it is possible to stand up to the oil and gas industry.
 Since then, new coalitions have formed to take on companies that want to conduct seismic surveys in other parts of the coast.
-In 2022, the survey companies Searcher Geodata from the UK and Searcher Seismic from Australia had to leave the western coast after a court ruled in favor of environmental defenders.14981 The companies are planning to return to survey an area the size of Belgium, but The Green Connection and other environmental organizations are prepared to fight them again.
-On top of that, oil major TotalEnergies is feeling the heat from activists.
-The campaign “Our Ocean TOTAL destruction” aims to put an end to Total’s plan of developing the Brulpadda and Luiperd fields in the southern part of the country.14983
+In 2022, the survey companies Searcher Geodata from the UK and Searcher Seismic from Australia had to leave the western coast after a court ruled in favor of environmental defenders.14981 Oil major TotalEnergies is also feeling the heat from activists.
+The campaign “Our Ocean TOTAL destruction” aims to put an end to Total’s expansion plans in the country.14983 In March 2024, the Green Connection and Natural Justice launched a legal challenge against TotalEnergies’ environmental permit for an oil and gas block near Cape Town.19559 Only months later, they could celebrate a partial win.
+TotalEnergies announced that it would exit the oil and gas block affected by the case.19560 Along with QatarEnergy and Canada Natural Resources, the company also decided to leave the Brulpadda and Luiperd project.19561 Though the companies still hold stakes in other oil and gas licenses, the move has reignited hopes of a fossil free future in South Africa.19562

 “Winning this means we are all moving towards an understanding that we need to find sustainable livelihoods; we need to move away from fossil fuels.
 This is for the good of everyone.
 Allowing Shell and the government to continue exploring for oil and gas and other fossil fuels would be detrimental to everybody’s lives and to the life of the planet.
 Winning means a sustainable life on this planet.
 A victory for the planet.
 Victory for future generations.
 It is not about us.
 We are in this fight for the good of the planet and the good of future generations.”